Chapter 2 : Will For Rain

 Henrietta had let go of my arm and, as I felt the blood rush into my fingertips and all feeling return, my sister came over to me.
 A group of people by the door were mumbling and shaking their heads disapprovingly.
 The string quartet continued playing and I could feel the bubbles in my champagne tickling my nose.

 “James, my darling brother,” Lily said, “Can I have a word?”

-“Of course you can, Lillian,” Henrietta interrupted, a fake smile plastered all over her pointy little face, and “he’s all yours and I have to talk to Mr. Spencer anyway.”
+“Of course you can, Lily,” Henrietta interrupted, a beautiful smile plastered all over her face, and “he’s all yours and I have to talk to Mr. Spencer anyway.”

 Lily raised her eyebrow in a particularly scathing way as we watched Henrietta totter away in her high heels.
-She then grimaced as my apparent girlfriend latched on to Mr. Spencer and whispered devilishly into his ear.
-The old man looked as if he was having a heart attack.
 I shuddered and wiped again at the lipstick smudge on my cheek.

-“Anyway,” Lily continued, tearing her eyes away from Mr. Spencer, who was now convulsing slightly, “I just thought you should know that Amelie has arrived, and...”
+“Anyway,” Lily continued, “I just thought you should know that Amelie has arrived, and...”